- AS OF 23 JAN 2021 - SINGAPORE DAILY COVID CASES: 15 NEW CASES, 1 IN COMMUNITY AND 14 IMPORTED CASES

 - Apply For a Credit Before You Need It

-As most banks usually offer bigger loan size and better loan terms for businesses that have shown business track record and have been operating for at least two years, another way to build your business credit is to start by applying for a small business loan with banks that offer startup loans.
-Banks have loan programmes for new startups, such as OCBC Business First Loan or UOB SME Loan, whereby startups can start applying after their business has been registered for at least 6 months or 12 months respectively.
+As most banks usually offer bigger loan sizes and better loan terms for businesses that have shown business track record and have been operating for at least two years, another way to build your business credit is to start by applying for a small business loan with banks that offer startup loans.
+Banks have loan programs for new startups, such as OCBC Business First Loan or UOB SME Loan, whereby startups can start applying after their business has been registered for at least 6 months or 12 months respectively.

 Applying for a business credit card is another way of building business credit as well.
 Use the credit card and make sure that you make timely payments.

-The point of getting a small business loan or a business credit card even if you do not need it is to show your business capability in making repayments on time, so that when in time to come you need a bigger business loan, banks will be able to look at your credit repayment history and gauge your business creditworthiness.
+The point of getting a small business loan or a business credit card even if you do not need it is to show your business capability in making repayments on time so that when in time to come you need a bigger business loan, banks will be able to look at your credit repayment history and gauge your business creditworthiness.

 However, do note that you should not apply for too many credit cards at one time as each time you apply, lenders need to assess your credit report.
 Each time a lender reviews your credit report, it will be reflected, and this will bring down your credit score as it may be an indication that you are in financial difficulties hence trying to get more credit by applying for multiple credit cards.